USS Oklahoma (BB-37): Salvage

 By early 1942, it was determined that Oklahoma could be salvaged and that she was a navigational hazard, having rolled into the harbor's navigational channel.
 Even though it was cost-prohibitive to do so, the job of salvaging Oklahoma commenced on 15 July 1942, under the immediate command of Captain F. H. Whitaker, and a team from the Pearl Harbor Naval Shipyard.

 Preparations for righting the overturned hull took under eight months to complete.
 Air was pumped into interior chambers and improvised airlocks built into the ship, forcing 20000 t of water out of the ship through the torpedo holes.
 4500 t of coral soil were deposited in front of her bow to prevent sliding and two barges were posted on either end of the ship to control the ship's rising.

 Twenty-one derricks were attached to the upturned hull; each carried high-tensile steel cables that were connected to hydraulic winching machines ashore.
 The righting (parbuckling) operation began on 8 March, and was completed by 16 June 1943.
 Teams of naval specialists then entered the previously submerged ship to remove human remains.
 Cofferdams were then placed around the hull to allow basic repairs to be undertaken so that the ship could be refloated; this work was completed by November.
 On 28 December, Oklahoma was towed into drydock No. 2, at the Pearl Harbor Naval Shipyard.
 Once in the dock, her main guns, machinery, remaining ammunition, and stores were removed.
 The severest structural damage on the hull was also repaired to make the ship watertight.
-US Navy deemed her too old and too heavily damaged to be returned to service.
+The US Navy deemed her too old and too heavily damaged to be returned to service.

 Oklahoma was decommissioned on 1 September 1944, and all remaining armaments and superstructure were then removed.
 She was then put up for auction at the Brooklyn Navy Yard on 26 November 1946, with her engines, boilers, turbo generators, steering units and about 24000 t of structural steel deemed salvageable.
 She was sold to Moore Drydock Co. of Oakland, California for $46,127.